 There are two retreat opportunities for Foundations students.
 In the fall of a student's 7th-grade year, they can attend the Damascus Retreat.
 In the winter of their 8th-grade year, they can attend the Antioch Retreat.

 Marist believes that exposure to and participation in the performing arts enhances the educational experience of the child and helps form the whole person.
 All Foundations students are enrolled in either band or chorus during both their 7th and 8th-grade years.
-Students can take Drama and/or Art Forms and Design in addition to their band or chorus class.
+Students can take dance and commercial music ensemble/rock band in addition to their band or chorus class.

 All Foundations students are eligible and encouraged to try out for All-State Band and Chorus.
 Band students can be a part of one of several band ensembles and/or the Jazz Band.
 Students in the 8th grade can participate in Marching Band or Color Guard.